cyberlis/dictquery/README.md

 True
 ```

 In query you can use dict keys 'as is' without any binary operation.
-DictQuery will get value by the key and evalute it to bool
+DictQuery will get value by the key and evaluate it to bool

 ```
 >>> import dictquery as dq